 but themselves on the far reaches of sand, no noise but the sound of the sandpipers .snipes and plovers who were busy having supper..”The thickets and sandbanks would be removed from the riverbed as these obstruct the flow of the water. ”, these thickets were submerged.
 Most sandbanks and thickets are found in Bharathapuzha.
 Also, islets have emerged as the water level dipped.

 There ran a hiss of the congregation of pratincoles that settled on the islet sand spread.
-That excited her…Manasa pratincoles are not migratory.
-They seem to be funny like you..” with pretensions..and distraction display..” you are crossing the limit, ridiculing me, growing up and still don’t know how to speak gently with women..!!. oh silly, leave it.
+That excited her…””Manasa pratincoles are not migratory.
+They seem to be funny like you..” with pretensions..and distraction display..”
+“You are crossing the limit, ridiculing me, growing up and still don’t know how to speak gently with women..!!.

 ‘You see a stray dog jumps towards them ,just another no win situation ??